Use this self-start deployment guide as assistance through the deployment and migration process with Dialpad.

 Dialpad will run over your existing wired and wireless network.
 So it is critical that your network is set up properly for voice quality and that ample bandwidth is available.
 As well, you should ensure that all ports necessary for Dialpad communication are open and that the proper quality of service (QoS) rules are in place.

-Within the Chrome Web Browser, navigate to http://nmt.ubervoip.net/myspeed/dialpadbot.html.
-You may have to load a plugin first in order for the test to be able to be launched.
+- You may have to load a plugin first in order for the test to be able to be launched

-While the test is running you can observe its progress and real-time results.
-The test will be focused on looking at:
+While the test is running, observe its progress and real-time results.
+Testing is focused on:

 - Network Capacity